google/testrun/docs/get_started.md

    - Connect one USB Ethernet adapter to the internet source (e.g., router or switch) using an Ethernet cable.
    - Connect the other USB Ethernet adapter directly to the IoT device you want to test using an Ethernet cable.

-2. Start Test Run.
+2. Start Testrun.

+Start Testrun with the command `sudo testrun`

-   - To run Test Run in network-only mode (without running any tests), use the `--net-only` option.
+   - To run Testrun in network-only mode (without running any tests), use the `--net-only` option.

    - To skip network validation before use and not launch the faux device on startup, use the `--no-validate` option.